 Meet the Owner

 Doug Barclay, President

 The Barclay family opened the Douglaston Salmon Run as a private water sport fishery in 1989.
 The property has been in the family since 1807, when it was settled by Colonel Rufus Price, an aide-de-camp to General George Washington during the Revolutionary War.

 Doug Barclay is a direct, seventh-generation descendant of Colonel Price who, along with other family members, designed Douglaston Salmon Run to be a world class fishery where guests can enjoy the ultimate fishing experience in the company of like-minded sportsmen.

 As life long residents of New York State's North Country, the Barclays are engaged with the local community, supporting their hometown of Pulaski, NY and the region.
-They especially advocate sound environmental practices in fisheries, farming, and natural resources management.
+They especially advocate sound environmental practices in fisheries, farming, forestry, and natural resources management.